Frequently Asked Questions

 Do you take the STAAR test or any other standardized testing?

-Terra Nova 3 Achievement testing occurs every spring semester for Kindergarten-8th grade students.
-Students are required to take achievement testing for all core course in which they are enrolled.
-Any student not enrolled in a particular core class may still take the Terra Nova, however their test will not be scored with the rest of the school and they may incur additional fees.
+Every spring, all students take the TerraNova Achievement Test; we do not take the STAAR test.
+Students must take achievement testing for all core courses they are enrolled in.
+Any student not enrolled in a particular core class may still take the Terra Nova, however, their test will not be scored with the rest of the school, and they may incur additional fees.
 Students will also be required to take the Inview Test, which measures the student’s aptitude.
+These tests are largely given to monitor the effectiveness of our instructional programs and do not carry the pressure or emphasis of standardized testing seen in many schools.

 For our 9th-11th graders, the PSAT will be given in the fall.
 All 9th through 11th grade students enrolled for three or more credits in the fall are required to take the PSAT, and all others are strongly encouraged to participate.